 |"Local Emissions Affect Local Climate: Attribution, Impacts and Policy" with Robert K. Kaufmann and Sucharita Gopal.
 [Available on email request]

-Short Abstract: The presence of outlying observations in a regression model can be indicative of model misspecification, consequently, it is important to check for possible outlier contamination.
-However, algorithms used to detect outliers have a positive probability of finding outliers even when, in fact, the data generation process has no outliers.
+Short Abstract: The presence of outlying observations in a regression model can be indicative of model misspecification, consequently it is important to check for outlier contamination.
+However, algorithms used to detect outliers have a positive probability to find outliers even when, in fact, the data generation process has no outliers.
 Deriving distributional results on the expected retention rate of falsely discovered outliers, we propose two set of tests for the overall presence of outliers: first, tests on whether the observed proportion and number of detected outliers deviate from their expected values.
 Second, `scaling' tests on whether the number of detected outliers decreases proportionally with the level of significance used to detect outliers.
-The tests are valid for stationary as well as (stochastically) trending regressors and can readily be implemented using Autometrics in PcGive or the R-package ‘gets’.
+We derive the asymptotic distribution of the tests based on iterated 1-step Huber-skip M-estimators.
+The tests are valid for stationary as well as (stochastically) trending regressors and have power against the number as well as magnitude of outliers.
+In applications of the tests we consider a cross-sectional macroeconomic model of economic growth, and re-visit a set of previous studies using indicator saturation.
+The tests can readily be implemented in the R-package ‘gets’.

 |"Uncertain impacts on economic growth when stabilizing global temperatures at 1.5°C or 2°C warming"

 with Moritz Schwarz, Kevin Tang, Karsten Haustein, and Myles R Allen, 2017.
-[Available on email request]
+[Pre-print accepted version available here]

 Accepted for publication in the Philosophical Transactions of the Royal Society A. DOI 10.1098/rsta.2016.0460.